 Marriage based green card or visa

 Are you an American who is getting married with a foreign national or vice versa?
-If your answer is yes, your next question will probably be related to filing a marriage based green card or visa for your foreign spouse or fiance(e).
 As an U.S. citizen or legal permanent resident, you will be eligible to file a marriage based green card or visa for your spouse or fiance(e).

 Marriage with a U.S. Citizen or Legal Permanent Resident?